stream-protocol/nft-marketplace/README.md

 - **Starting** A variety of auctions for primary/secondary sales;
 - and **Visualizing** NFTs in a standard way across wallets and applications.

-Metaplex is comprised of two core components: an on-chain program, and a self-hosted front-end web3 application.
+NFT marketplace is comprised of two core components: an on-chain program, and a self-hosted front-end web3 application.

 ## Official NFT marketplace Docs and Guide